bryanburress/android-photo-monkey/README.md

-# Friend or Foe Android App
+# Photo Monkey Android App

-The Friend or Foe Android App allows for categorizing pictures as friend or foe.
+The Photo Monkey Android App allows for taking pictures, adding a description, and saving them to a custom directory.

 ## Getting Started